 Its success was furthered by the fact that Drone Logic didn’t really fit expected templates of what a dance record today should sound like.
 There are no set piece vocals; when voices emerge on tracks, they are invariably disembodied, odd.
 And as distortion whips across techno-based backing tracks, it splices modern club music with the kind of sounds that forward thinking guitar bands might conjure up.
 The result was a wholly compelling, gloriously transcendent album and one that continues to strike a chord with new listeners.

-Coming off the back of his massively lauded FABRICLIVE 66 compilation, many of Drone Logic's first steps took place from the DJ booth out onto the dancefloor of that very London clubbing institution.
-Whilst Avery claims that his music is affected by every stop on a relentless tour schedule, one that earned him 32nd position in Resident Advisor’s DJs of 2014 poll, his debut was a record very much conceived in fabric.
-It seems natural, therefore, for his residency to be taken one step further with Divided Love, “a semi regular gathering and a chance to present acts who are doing something special; music for the mind…"
+Coming off the back of 2012’s much-lauded FABRICLIVE 66 compilation, many of Drone Logic's early demos were first tested at the London clubbing institution.
+Whilst Avery claims that his music is affected by every stop on a relentless tour schedule, one that has cemented his position in Resident Advisor’s “Top DJs” poll for several years straight, his debut was a record very much conceived in fabric.
+It seemed natural, therefore, for his residency to be taken one step further with Divided Love, “a semi regular gathering and a chance to present acts who are doing something special; music for the mind…"